katareah/Controllability-and-Robustness/README.md

 # Controllability-and-Robustness

-This is a project on testing and improving controllability and robustness on llms.
+This is a project on testing and improving controllability and robustness of llms.